Thursday, 25 January 2024

 The Porter Cottage

 The Porter Cottage is a three-bedroom cottage with one bathroom.
-There is a lock-up garage and the necessary outbuilding.
+There is a garage and the necessary outbuilding.

 Geraldine moved from Margate to Kameel in 2019.
 She calls the Porter Cottage home at Kameel Huise Tussen Spore.
 She is a retired teacher -- with a teaching stint in Bengazi, Libya!